matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 redacted include a ``redacted_because`` key whose value is the event that caused it to be redacted, which may include a reason.

-..
-TODO
-  Currently, only room admins can redact events by sending a ``m.room.redaction`` event, but server admins also need to be able to redact events by a similar mechanism.

 Upon receipt of a redaction event, the server should strip off any keys not in the following list: